ahmedkhaeld/learn-go/unittest/unittest.md

 		t.Fatalf("could not created request: %v", err)
 	}

-	// rec provide implementation of http.ResponseWriter that
+	// rec provide implementation of 15.http.ResponseWriter that
 	//// records response and its mutations for later inspection in tests. rec := httptest.NewRecorder()